dotnet/AspNetCore.Docs/aspnetcore/signalr/hubcontext.md

 [!code-csharp[IHubContext](hubcontext/sample/Controllers/HomeController.cs?range=12-19,57)]

-With access to an instance of `IHubContext`, you can call client methods as if you were in the hub itself.
+With access to an instance of `IHubContext`, call client methods as if you were in the hub itself:

 [!code-csharp[IHubContext](hubcontext/sample/Controllers/HomeController.cs?range=21-25)]